Terms and Conditions: Data Maturity Matters Consortium

 • Failure to meet vendor-specific obligations as outlined in Section 3.4 (applicable to vendors)

-• Violation of intellectual property terms as outlined in Section 4
+• Violation of Creative Commons licensing terms as outlined in Section 4

-• Use of Consortium materials for primary financial gain without appropriate licensing
+• Commercial use of Consortium materials without appropriate licensing

 • Reverse engineering of Consortium tools, frameworks, or methodologies for commercial purposes